BKP: An R Package for Beta Kernel Process Modeling: Examples using BKP

 where $\pi_{1}(x)$ and $\pi_{2}(x)$ are smooth functions defined in \eqref{eq:bkp-1d-generate-function-1} and \eqref{eq:bkp-1d-generate-function-2}, respectively.

 We generate $n = 30$ input locations using Latin hypercube sampling over the interval $[-2, 2]$.
 At each location, the response is a multinomial vector with probability $\vec{\pi}(x)$ and a random total count sampled from $\{1, \dots, 150\}$.
-The DKP model is then fitted using the \fct{fit.DKP} function and visualized with the \fct{plot} method:
+The DKP model is then fitted using the \fct{fit\_DKP} function and visualized with the \fct{plot} method:

-\begin{CodeChunk} \begin{CodeInput} R> n <- 30 R> Xbounds <- matrix(c(-2, 2), nrow = 1) R> X <- lhs(n = n, rect = Xbounds) R> true_pi <- true_pi_fun(X) R> m <- sample(150, n, replace = TRUE) R> Y <- t(sapply(1:n, function(i) rmultinom(1, size = m[i], prob = true_pi[i, ]))) R> DKP_model_1D <- fit.DKP(X, Y, Xbounds = Xbounds) R> plot(DKP_model_1D) \end{CodeInput} \end{CodeChunk}
+\begin{CodeChunk} \begin{CodeInput} R> n <- 30 R> Xbounds <- matrix(c(-2, 2), nrow = 1) R> X <- lhs(n = n, rect = Xbounds) R> true_pi <- true_pi_fun(X) R> m <- sample(150, n, replace = TRUE) R> Y <- t(sapply(1:n, function(i) rmultinom(1, size = m[i], prob = true_pi[i, ]))) R> DKP_model_1D <- fit_DKP(X, Y, Xbounds = Xbounds) R> plot(DKP_model_1D) \end{CodeInput} \end{CodeChunk}

-Figure~\ref{fig:ex5} shows that the DKP model accurately recovers the true class probability functions and provides meaningful uncertainty quantification.
+Figure~\ref{fig:ex5} shows that the DKP fitted mean curves follow the main features of the true class-probability functions, while the shaded bands summarize posterior uncertainty.
 The predictive mean curves align with the true underlying structure, and the shaded bands reflect posterior uncertainty.

-\paragraph{Example 6} Consider a two-dimensional three-class classification problem.
+\paragraph{Example 6} Consider a two-dimensional three-class multinomial response setting.
 Let $\vec{x} = [x_{1}, x_{2}]^\top \in [0,1]^2$, and define the true class probability function as

 where $\pi_{3}(\vec{x})$ is defined in \eqref{eq:Goldstein-Price}, and